bcdev/kaleidoscope/README.md

       --product-type {esa-cci-oc,esa-scope-exchange,ghrsst,glorys}
                             the product type. (default: None)
       --selector SELECTOR   the Monte Carlo stream selector.
-An integral number whichmust not be negative. (default: None)
+An integral number which must not be negative. (default: None) --engine-reader {h5netcdf,netcdf4,zarr}
-      --engine-reader {h5netcdf,netcdf4,zarr}
                             specify the engine used to read the source product file. (default: None)